 Since its inception in the literature, sensory attenuation has commonly been explored through examination of the N1 component of the evoked potential (see Schafer & Marcus, 1973).
 Research has demonstrated reduced N1 amplitudes in response to self-generated visual and auditory events compared with identical stimuli that are externally-generated (e.g., Aliu et al., 2009; Baess et al., 2011; Baess et al., 2008; Bednark et al., 2015; Cao et al., 2017; Ford et al., 2014; Lange, 2011; Sanmiguel et al., 2013; Schafer & Marcus, 1973; Sowman et al., 2012; Timm et al., 2016).
 The auditory N1 has several neural generators, including within the supratemporal plane and superior temporal gyrus, as well as the motor cortex and/or cingulate gyrus (Giard et al., 1994; Näätänen & Picton, 1987; Zouridakis et al., 1998).
-As the auditory N1 reflects activity within the primary somatosensory cortex and is sensitive to change in stimulus intensity (Mulert et al., 2005), its reduced amplitude in response to self-generated sound has long been attributed to the operation of motor-based predictions within the IFM (e.g., Baess et al., 2008; Timm et al., 2014).
+As the auditory N1 reflects activity within the somatosensory cortex and is sensitive to change in stimulus intensity (Mulert et al., 2005), its reduced amplitude in response to self-generated sound has long been attributed to the operation of motor-based predictions within the IFM (e.g., Baess et al., 2008; Timm et al., 2014).

-Despite a wealth of research exploring the phenomenon of sensory attenuation involving the N1, research has yielded discrepant findings with respect to the role of actioneffect prediction.
-While some research has identified a positive association between actioneffect predictability and sensory attenuation (Baess et al., 2008; Darriba et al., 2021), others have not found a significant relationship (Bednark et al., 2015; Dogge, Hofman, et al., 2019; Harrison et al., 2023; Le Bars et al., 2019).
+Despite a wealth of research exploring the phenomenon of sensory attenuation, research has yielded discrepant findings with respect to the role of action-effect prediction (i.e., the degree to which the identity of resulting stimuli, such as a tone's frequency, may be predicted based on a specific motor action).
+While some research has identified a positive association between action-effect predictability and sensory attenuation (Baess et al., 2008; Darriba et al., 2021), others have not found a significant relationship (Bednark et al., 2015; Dogge, Hofman, et al., 2019; Harrison et al., 2023; Le Bars et al., 2019).
 In some cases, action-effect predictability has been associated with an increase in one's perceptual sensitivity to self-generated stimuli (Dogge, Custers, et al., 2019; Guo & Song, 2019; Reznik et al., 2015; Reznik et al., 2014; Thomas et al., 2022; Yon et al., 2021) and accompanying neurophysiological activity (Reznik et al., 2021; Reznik et al., 2014; Yon et al., 2018).
 These findings highlight the need for further research into the role of action-effect prediction in the sensory attenuation phenomenon.

 Several methodological confounds have affected research into sensory attenuation.
 Firstly, much of the research that has explored sensory attenuation of the N1 has involved comparison of self- and externally-generated stimuli that differ in terms of their temporal predictability (Hughes et al., 2013).
 This research has typically compared self-generated stimuli that are produced immediately in response to movement with externally-generated stimuli that are not predictable in time.
 As temporal predictability has been associated with reduced N1 amplitudes (e.g., Lange, 2009; Weiskrantz et al., 1971), such differences may confound the effects observed in these experiments.
-Indeed, research that has compared N1 components resulting from self-generated stimuli with those of externally-generated events that are predictable in time has found that sensory attenuation is reduced (Harrison et al., 2021; Klaffehn et al., 2019; Sowman et al., 2012), absent (Egan et al., 2023) or potentially even reversed (Kaiser & Schütz-Bosbach, 2018).
+Indeed, research that has compared N1 components resulting from self-generated stimuli with those of externally-generated events that are predictable in time has found that sensory attenuation is reduced (Harrison et al., 2021; Sowman et al., 2012), absent (Egan et al., 2023) or potentially even reversed (Kaiser & Schütz-Bosbach, 2018).
 These findings highlight the importance of understanding and accounting for the effects of temporal predictability in studies of sensory attenuation.